Aariq/leafhopper-manipulative/README.md

 <!-- badges: end -->

 This repository contains cleaned data and analysis scripts.
-Data is saved as R data objects (.rds files) and analysis is done in several R Markdown documents (.Rmd files).
+Data is saved as both R data objects (.rds files) and .csv files, and analysis is done in several R Markdown documents (.Rmd files).
+NOTE: this repository contains data and analysis for two years of experiments.
+However, only the 2017 experiment and data is used for the associated manuscript.
+In 2018, the experiment used densities of leafhoppers that were too low to induce a response by the tea plant, and therefore we were not able to detect the effects of leafhopper density on tea metabolites.